Impartial Games: A Challenge for Reinforcement Learning: Reinforcement learning for Nim

+In contrast, Figure \ref{fig:alphazero_5piles_2} illustrates an intermediate 5-heap Nim position where the MCTS is misled.
+The policy network exhibits an extreme overconfidence in the losing move 'e8', assigning it an overwhelming prior probability of 97.4\%.
+Crucially, the true winning move for this position is 'e7', which is not among the top-prioritised moves by the policy network.
+Despite the value network correctly predicting that taking 'e8' leads to a disadvantageous position for the current player (V-value of -0.99), the algorithm entirely fails to identify the winning move 'e7' even after an extensive 4 million MCTS simulations.
+The posterior probability of 'e7' actually decreases with more simulations (Table \ref{tab:heaps5_2}), indicating the MCTS is reinforcing the incorrect prior rather than correcting it.
+This failure is even more pronounced than the challenges observed in certain Tesuji problems in Go, where millions of simulations might eventually yield the best action \citep{shih2022novel}.

-For the initial position of the 6 heaps nim as shown in \ref{pos:6heaps_1}, the policy network strongly promotes the winning move b2, and the value network also evaluates the resulting positions correctly with high confidence.
+Turning to the 6-heap Nim, Figure \ref{fig:alphazero_6piles_1} shows the analysis for its initial position.
+Here, the policy network strongly favours the winning move 'b2', and the value network confidently and accurately evaluates the resulting positions.
+This indicates that for the initial, frequently encountered states of moderately sized boards, the PV-NN can still provide effective guidance.

-There are also positions with 6 heaps where the policy and value network both stumbled, one of which is shown in \ref{pos:6heaps_2}.
-However, unlike the situation with a 5 heaps nim position as shown in Fig. \ref{fig:alphazero_5piles_2}, the prior probabilities assigned to the these winning moves are not high enough to completely mislead the search.
-As shown in the table \ref{tab:heaps6_2}, the winning move f10 is identified by the MCTS after 65536 simulations and the posterior probability of choosing it increases as more simulations were conducted.
+However, similar to 5-heap Nim, there are also challenging 6-heap positions where the PV-NN falters.
+One such example is shown in Figure \ref{fig:alphazero_6piles_2}.
+Here, the top four prior probabilities from the policy network are incorrectly assigned to losing moves (Table \ref{tab:heaps6_2}).
+Unlike the severe misdirection seen in Figure \ref{fig:alphazero_5piles_2}, the policy network's confidence in these incorrect moves is not overwhelmingly high (e.g., 47.4\% for 'f3' vs. 97.4\% for 'e8' previously), allowing the MCTS to explore alternative branches more effectively.
+Although the initial MCTS empirical win probability for some losing moves (e.g., 'f9') and their V-values are misleadingly high, indicating the value network is still prone to mis-evaluating certain losing states, the MCTS eventually identifies the true winning move, 'f10', after 65536 simulations.
+Its posterior probability (Table \ref{tab:heaps6_2}, bottom) subsequently increases significantly with further simulations, demonstrating MCTS's compensatory power in this instance, despite initial poor policy priors and some inaccurate value evaluations.

-The initial position of the 7 heaps nim as shown in the Fig. \ref{pos:7heaps}, the prior probability by the policy network are almost equal for all the moves, being either winning or losing move.
-The value network evaluates all the resulting positions as having around 50\% winning probability.
-These predictions apparently contribute nothing to the search to the extent where the winning moves are not recognized by the MCTS after more than 4 million simulations.
+Finally, for the initial position of 7-heap Nim (Figure \ref{fig:alphazero_7piles}), which possesses three winning moves, the policy network assigns nearly uniform prior probabilities across all legal moves.
+Concurrently, the value network evaluates all resulting positions with near-zero values, effectively indicating an inability to reliably differentiate between winning and losing states (a 50\% winning probability for all moves).
+These non-informative predictions critically undermine the MCTS, as demonstrated by its failure to identify any of the winning moves, even after more than 4 million simulations.